Can you pass diabetes to your baby?

 Family medical history.
 If your mother, grandmothers and/or sisters had gestational diabetes, you’re more likely to have it as well.
 Personal medical history.
 If you are pre-diabetic or have higher-than-normal blood sugar levels before pregnancy, you’re more likely to develop gestational diabetes.

-READ ALSO: How do I choose a pad for my period?
+READ ALSO: How much vitamin B12 do I need on a daily basis?

 What birth defects are caused by diabetes?